Why is the Overallocation of Resources Bad for You?

 • Mobilizing and altering schedules for one project (that has failed) will compromise and affect the pipeline projects.

-After working extra hours, employees carry home a foul mood and the feeling of a bad day at work.
+The repercussions of consistently working extra hours often manifest in negative moods and feelings, impacting personal lives and relationships.
 These may seem like temporary problems, but persistent negative attitudes are a serious red flag.
 When your workforce does not get time to unplug from work, it leads to frustration and creates resentment towards the workplace.

 Loss of business opportunities